zkotti/fun-in-lockdown/guide.md

 You may also find some really useful running guides and training plans for beginner and expericenced runners [here](https://www.runningshoesguru.com/free-running-training-plans/).

+* **Running apps:** using exercise tracking apps to train, has been proven to greatly increase motivation ([related paper](https://www.sciencedirect.com/science/article/pii/S0747563220302752?casa_token=DE2BlRmSeAIAAAAA:6DqidfQjZrwM_oiVU2E73e9lxkYNjupnNKCCkGkqbSVXWIzm4PoEtMbJmoiJ000TFQ1zIQ9-)).
+Downloading a running app may help you achieve your goals faster, keep track of your daily exercise routine as well as socialize with people sharing the same passion for exercise!
+Below, you may find some useful running apps to download:
+  * Best for getting motivated: [Human](http://human.co/#)
+  * Best for adopting running into your daily routine: [Pacer](https://www.mypacer.com/)
+  * Best professional running app: [Strava](https://www.strava.com)
+  * Best for creating training plans: [Runcoach](https://runcoach.com)
 ---

 <img align="left" width="40" height="40" src="media/icons/skill.png">